 software can I use?

-The unit was designed around MAME and normally you would use a
+The units were designed around MAME and normally you would use a

 front-end menu for selecting games.
 But of course, as the I-PAC

 emulates a real keyboard (without all the drawbacks) you can use any PC

 Yes.
 You can use the fully programmable code sets of I-PAC to customise

 for any emulator or other application.
 Several popular front-end menus

 even have integrated support for downloading I-PAC codesets on-the-fly.

 lot of setting up to do before playing?